-This pair of F-tone bells introduces children to pitch matching and musical exploration through the Sensorial curriculum.
+Training the senses through direct experience, this pair of F-tone bells opens the door to pitch matching and musical exploration through the Sensorial curriculum.
 Each bell features a polished metal dome mounted on a turned wooden handle with a stable square base, producing a clear, sustained F note when struck.
-Part of the Montessori bells material, these instruments develop auditory discrimination and lay the foundation for musical education.
+Part of the Montessori bells material, these instruments develop auditory discrimination and lay the starting point for musical education.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace